alphagov/govuk-prototype-kit/docs/documentation/get-started/windows-installation-guide/start-and-stop-the-kit.md

 To start running the Prototype Kit, enter `npm start`.

-Git Bash will show you a message asking if you give permission to share anonymous data about how you use the Prototype Kit, to help the team improve it.
+At this point, you might see a message asking if you give permission to share anonymous data about how you use the Prototype Kit, to help the team improve it.

 Enter `y` for yes or `n` for no.